Norwegian Folk Music 1

 - Performing Ethnomusicology I

-- This course explores fundamental musical elements such as rythm, melody, harmony and timbre practically, by actually performing them.
+- This course explores fundamental musical elements such as rhythm, melody, harmony and timbre practically, by actually performing them.

 - Performance training aims to give students an experimental understanding of folk music's expressive diversity.
 Each student is expected to develop a repertoire with traditional song or instrumental music under the mentorship of a faculty member.